 - They kept the game tight up front for long periods but were absent on the blind side when scrum half Barry McCann took off on a 40 meter run.

 verb(blindside) [with object] North American Back to top

-- 1Hit or attack (someone) on the blind side: Jenkins blindsided Adams, knocking him to the sidewalkMore example sentences
+- 1Hit or attack (someone) on their blind side: Graber blindsided Kelly, knocking him to the pavementMore example sentences

 - ‘We were completely blindsided off the road,’ said an unidentified man who was hurt on Wednesday morning.

 - The second attacker came from the left this time, blindsiding the girl with a roughly placed fist to her temple.